The Effect of Omitted Variables on the Sign of Regression Coefficients: Introduction

-We discuss these ideas formally in section \ref{sec:generalTheory}, in the context of a general model.
-In sections \ref{sec:OsterReview} and \ref{sec:OsterSignFlip} we then apply them to study the specific sensitivity analysis of \cite{Oster2019} (hereafter Oster), designed to assess the importance of omitted variables in regression analysis.
-This approach has been extremely influential, with about 3000 Google Scholar citations as of February 2023. \citet[\emph{AER}, page 2706]{FinkelsteinEtAl2021} describe it as providing ``the now-standard methodology'' and ``the standard approach'' to adjusting for selection on unobservables.
-Moreover, from 2019--2021, 23 papers published in the top five economics journals formally compute and report the results from this method, while another 8 papers informally reference this method in support of their analysis.
-Based on the data collected by \cite{BlandholEtAl2022}, this is larger than the number of papers that use 2SLS per year, among papers published in top five economics journals.
-We discuss in detail how Oster's \citeyearpar{Oster2019} results are used in empirical economics in section \ref{sec:inPractice}.
+In this paper, we study the relationship between these two kinds of breakdown points in coefficient stability analyses used to assess the importance of omitted variables in linear regression analysis.
+These analyses examine how coefficients change when additional regressors are added, and have a long history in empirical economics.
+Folk wisdom holds that if the additional covariates increase the R-squared substantially, but the coefficient nonetheless does not change much, then we can be more confident that any further omitted variable bias is small.
+For example, see the textbook discussion on pages 74--78 of \cite{AngristPischke2015}.
+This idea was first formalized by \cite{AltonjiElderTaber2005a, AltonjiElderTaber2005b, AltonjiElderTaber2008}.
+It was later substantially extended by \cite{Oster2019} (hereafter Oster), an extremely influential paper with about 5500 Google Scholar citations as of December 2025. \citet[\emph{AER}, page 2706]{FinkelsteinEtAl2021} describe it as providing ``the now-standard methodology'' and ``the standard approach'' to adjusting for selection on unobservables.\footnote{Other papers on regression sensitivity include \cite{Mauro1990}, \cite{MurphyTopel1990}, \cite{Frank2000}, \cite{Imbens2003}, \cite{AltonjiElderTaber2005a}, \cite{Clarke2009}, \cite{BellowsMiguel2009}, \cite{HosmanHansenHolland2010}, \cite{GonzalezMiguel2015}, \cite{Krauth2016}, \cite{CinelliHazlett2020}, \cite{DMP2025ident, DMP2025axiom} for linear models and \cite{RosenbaumRubin1983sensitivity}, \cite{Rosenbaum1995, Rosenbaum2002}, \cite{RobinsRotnitzkyScharfstein2000}, \cite*{AltonjiElderTaber2005a, AltonjiElderTaber2008}, \cite{MastenPoirier2018, MastenPoirier2019BF}, and \cite{AET2019} for nonlinear models.} Moreover, from 2019--2021, 25 papers published in the top five economics journals formally compute and report the results from this method, while another 6 papers informally reference this method in support of their analysis.
+This implies that, in an average year, more papers use this method than two-stage least squares (based on the data collected by \citealt{BlandholEtAl2022}).
+We discuss in detail how Oster's \citeyearpar{Oster2019} results are used in empirical economics in Appendix \ref{sec:inPractice}.